 Arthritis is a cruel condition, and while it’s frustrating to see your best friend suffer, there’s a wealth of solutions that can potentially help your furry pal.

 Some of the treatments discussed today don’t have enough research to say for sure that they’ll work for your canine, but many of these methods have been successful for various owners, so give them careful consideration.
+For that matter, we haven’t been able to discuss every possible treatment for arthritis — there are also things like acupuncture, ASU, MSM, and hyaluronic acid that you can discuss with your vet.

 It is your duty to do everything you reasonably can to help reduce your dog’s pain and provide him with a life befitting your best friend.
 Your dog is counting on you!